t3rmed/hyperliq-mcp/FREE_HTTP_HOSTING.md

-# Free SSE Hosting Guide
+# Free HTTP Hosting Guide

-This guide covers how to deploy your Hyperliquid Info MCP Server using SSE (Server-Sent Events) transport on free hosting platforms.
+This guide covers how to deploy your Hyperliquid Info MCP Server using Streamable HTTP transport on free hosting platforms.

-## Why SSE?
+## Why Streamable HTTP?

-SSE (Server-Sent Events) is ideal for free hosting because:
+Streamable HTTP transport is ideal for free hosting because:
+- ✅ Single endpoint - easy to test and use
-- ✅ Simple HTTP-based protocol
+- ✅ Current MCP standard (SSE is deprecated)
-- ✅ Works well with reverse proxies
+- ✅ Works perfectly with reverse proxies
-- ✅ Compatible with most free hosting platforms
+- ✅ Compatible with all hosting platforms
-- ✅ Lower resource usage than WebSockets
+- ✅ Simple JSON-RPC over HTTP
-- ✅ Built-in reconnection handling
+- ✅ Supports both streaming and immediate responses

 ## Free Hosting Options